 This is because these sites can rank for keywords that are too difficult for you.
 On the other hand, if the domain authority is too low, these websites are not ranking well.
 And analyzing their keywords will only help you a little.

-Step 2) Use Google Search Commands
+Step 2) Use Google Search Operators

 Go to Google’s search box and type in the following: